adityaan/PLL-Design-using-SKY130/README.md

 ## Parasitics Extraction <a name="parasitic">

 During this stage, the design is used for parasitic extraction.
-This is done to make sure that
+This is done to make sure that the various capacitance values are being extracted so as to simulate the precise delay values during the post layout simulation stage.

 ![snip2](https://user-images.githubusercontent.com/22279620/127769168-fdd87b6f-42db-40e3-9327-6ccd34089499.PNG)